 The basic paradigm could also easily be adapted for use with different types of facial composite system (see for example 11 in which the influence on video lineup outcomes of creating a feature-based facial composite was compared with creating a holistic system composite).
 There are a number of available holistic composite systems, and although all work on holistic principles, the interfaces differ 13-15.
-The paradigm would also allow for comparisons with different types of line-up that may be standard in other legal jurisdictions.
+The paradigm would also allow for comparisons with different types of line-up that may be standard in the UK or other legal jurisdictions.
 For instance, in the USA, most identification procedures are six-person sequential or simultaneous photographic line-ups 33-36, whereas Poland mainly employs four-person simultaneous line-ups 50.
 Although nowadays very rare in the UK, some jurisdictions elsewhere may still regularly employ live line-ups with all members present in person.
 For the purposes of the experimental paradigm described here an additional foil was chosen by random from the nine selected by the police officer line-up administrator to replace the culprit in the culprit-absent line-up.
-However, some eyewitness identification paradigms, may, in advance specifically select an ‘innocent suspect’ for this purpose.
+However, some eyewitness identification paradigms, may, in advance, specifically select an ‘innocent suspect’ for this purpose.
 A culprit-absent line-up will therefore be created that might contain a number of different foils from those included in the culprit-present line-up e.g., 51, as a real police line-up will be individualised to the specific suspect.
+To further examine the influence of composite creation on line-up outcomes, combining the results of culprit-present and culprit-absent line-ups would also inform as to whether memory sensitivity or response bias to make a selection is influenced (see for example 52 which discusses the use of signal detection measures for this type of analysis).

-In addition, there are many variables that are known to effect face recognition and eyewitness identification accuracy, and the design could accommodate the testing of these to examine whether they provide an additional influence when facial composite production is followed by a line-up (e.g., culprit-actor gender, age, or ethnicity; participant confidence, delay between procedures; foil selection methods, participant culprit view quality; witness description quality; for a review of ‘estimator’ variables of this type see 52).
+In addition, there are many variables that are known to affect face recognition and eyewitness identification accuracy, and the design could accommodate the testing of these to examine whether they provide an additional influence when facial composite production is followed by a line-up (e.g., culprit-actor gender, age, or ethnicity; participant confidence, delay between procedures; foil selection methods, participant culprit view quality; witness description quality; for a review of ‘estimator’ variables of this type see 53).
 Nevertheless, one issue with this type of design is that large numbers of participants are required for sufficient statistical power, as line-up responses are primarily dichotomous in nature (e.g., correct vs. incorrect), and as with a real police investigation most participants will create one composite and view one line-up only.
 Furthermore, the design is time-consuming.
 To replicate police investigations, there should ideally be a delay between the three phases of the study, and composite construction alone can often take over an hour.
-Despite, these issues, it is important that new technology that may be employed by the police during an investigation (e.g., a facial composite system), is empirically tested in the laboratory to investigate the effect this technology has on subsequent investigatory procedures (e.g., line-ups).
+Despite these issues, it is important that new technology that may be employed by the police during an investigation (e.g., a facial composite system), is empirically tested in the laboratory to investigate the effect this technology has on subsequent investigatory procedures (e.g., line-ups).
 The fate of a real police suspect, regardless of guilt, may partly depend on whether best practice is followed or not.